Housing - Engineering Learning Community

-The Office of First-Year Experience wants to help you get a head start on college life at the University of Kansas.
+The Center for Orientation and Transition Programs wants to help you get a head start on college life at the University of Kansas.

 Incoming freshmen can take a look at our Math Placement Survey to determine if they are ready to start in MATH 125 (Calculus 1) or MATH 104 (Pre-Calculus) for fall 2016.
 More detailed information will be provided at orientation, but if you have any questions please feel free to contact Engineering Student Success staff at 785-864-3881.